Elimination communication: Benefits

 According to The Diaper-Free Baby by Christine Gross-Loh, EC offers a wide range of advantages.
 Because EC lessens families' reliance on diapers, this helps reduce the environmental impact of discarding disposable diapers and/or washing cloth diapers, and saves families hundreds, if not thousands, of dollars in disposable diapers.
 EC babies are free from the problems of conventional diapering such as diaper rash, diaper change battles, not being able to explore diapered parts of their bodies, vulnerability to urinary tract infections, and potentially delayed or difficult potty training.
 Gross-Loh also reports that EC promotes a unique and wonderful bond between babies and caregivers.

-Parents report that the squat or "potty" position that they tend to use to hold their baby in order to go is very comfortable for the baby.
-The position aligns the digestive tract and supports relaxation, as well as contraction of the pelvic floor muscles, helping babies to release their urine or stool and simultaneously build control of the urinary and anal sphincter muscles.
-This especially helps babies who are suffering from mild constipation.
-Many babies find defecating to be an unsettling process, especially as they transition to solid food.
-With EC, parents hold their infant in a supportive position as they defecate into the toilet or a suitable receptacle, offering loving emotional and physical support during this process.

-Parents report benefits in three areas: for baby, parents and the environment.
-These are some of the main advantages: